Herbrand's Theorem in Refutation Schemata: Conclusion

 \section{Conclusion}

-We introduced the calculus $\RPLnull^\Psi V$ for the construction of a schematic refutation of a quantifier-free formula schema.
-This formula schema originates from the proof analysis method CERES, where it defines the derivations of the cut formulas in the original proof.
-We have shown that from the refutation schema of this formula schema, a Herbrand schema can be constructed, which can be used to compute the Herbrand schema of the original proof schema containing cuts.
-The formalism for proof schemata as presented in this work is new, extends the expressivity, and simplifies existing notions of proof as schema.
-The strength of this method extracting Herbrand schemata exceeds the older one defined in~\cite{Thesis.Lolic.2020}.
-Moreover we defined a new unification theory and the first unification algorithm for our formalism of term schemata which clearly improves the applicability of our method in practice.
+In~\cite{CLL.2021} and~\cite{Thesis.Lolic.2020} the concept of $s$-substitution (schematic substitution) was defined which is crucial to the development of a schematic resolution calculus and thus to the schematic CERES method.
+However, no algorithms were defined to concatenate and apply $s$-substitutions in presence of variable expressions and extended schematic terms.
+In this paper we fill this hole and define a new schematic substitution calculus for a class of extended schematic terms we call {\em standard}.
+While schematic unification was defined in~\cite{CLL.2021} and~\cite{Thesis.Lolic.2020}, no unification algorithm was given.
+Here we define a sound (though incomplete) unification algorithm for sets of standard terms which substantially extends the practical applicability of schematic refutational calculi.
+We introduced the new calculus $\RPLnull^\Psi V$ for the construction of schematic refutations of quantifier-free formula schemata and applied this calculus to the definition of Herbrand systems corresponding to the schematic refutations.
+We applied this calculus to a formula schema originating from the proof analysis method CERES, where it formalizes the derivations of the cut formulas in the original proof schema $\Phi$.
+From the refutation schema of this formula schema, we constructed a Herbrand system, which can be used to compute the Herbrand system of the original proof schema $\Phi$ (the final step in schematic cut-elimination).
+The formalism for proof schemata presented in this work is new, extends the expressivity of former approaches, and simplifies existing notions of proof as schema.
+We think that this new formalism improves the specification of inductive refutations considerably and thus the potential of interactive proof analysis.